hookdeck/deepwork/DEVELOPMENT.md

-# Deep Queue Local Development Guide
+# DeepWork Local Development Guide

-This guide will help you set up and run the Deep Queue application locally with real Hookdeck and OpenAI APIs before deployment to Vercel.
+This guide will help you set up and run the DeepWork application locally with real Hookdeck and OpenAI APIs before deployment to Vercel.

 ## Table of Contents